 Outbound Email Security

-Mailock applies end-to-end AES-256 encryption - the same standard used by the NSA for classified communications - securing emails in transit and at rest.
+Mailock applies end-to-end AES-256 encryption, securing emails in transit and at rest.

 It offers multiple recipient authentication methods: SMS, Q&A, email, and Unipass ID.
 These measures help confirm that the right person is accessing the data.

-Mailock also supports flexible encryption triggers, such as admin-defined keywords, ‘trigger words,’ or manual prompts, allowing a balance of policy enforcement and user control.
+Mailock also supports flexible encryption triggers, such as admin-defined keywords, security alerts, or manual prompts, allowing a balance of policy enforcement and user control.

-It includes a full audit trail and message storage for 365 days or more, helping businesses demonstrate compliance if required.
+It includes message storage and audit trails for 365 days or more, helping businesses demonstrate compliance if required.

 Unlike Proofpoint, users and admins can both revoke messages at any time.